In this post, OpenAI’s ChatGPT architecture and its Large language models GPT-3, InstructGPT, ChatGPT, and GPT-4 are explained.

 ChatGPT applies interactive prompting mechanisms, e.g., through natural language conversations, to solve complex tasks.
 These have been demonstrated to be very useful.

-ChatGPT shows the capabilities in a wide range of applications, such as dialogue systems, text summarization, and machine translation, code generations etc. Here are some major capabilities of NLP tasks in ChatGPT.
+ChatGPT shows the capabilities in a wide range of applications, such as dialogue systems, text summarization, machine translation, code generation, etc. Here are some major capabilities of NLP tasks in ChatGPT.

 ChatGPT also shows a feasible way to learn from existing LLMs for incremental development or experimental study.
 The incremental tasks include writing a summary of a text, answering factual questions, composing a poem based on a given rhyme scheme, or solving a math problem that follows a standard procedure.

 Unlike Meta’s Blender box3 or Microsoft’s Bing chat, ChatGPT does not use the format of messaging, left and right dialog boxes.
-Instead, ChatGPT is formatted as question and answers fields.
-In this format, users get longer and formal answers.
+Instead, ChatGPT is formatted as question-and-answer fields.
+In this format, users get longer and more formal answers.

 Unlike Google’s Bard, which displays the answer all at once, ChatGPT uses animation to display words by words.
 It gives an illusion that somebody is thinking and typing.